-Our interdisciplinary research program in microbial food safety runs in collaboration with US FDA, USDA, Tennessee Department of Health, Shelby County Health Department (SCHD), industry, major US and International Universities, and departments within the University of Memphis.
-Several MPH and doctoral students are involved in these research projects.
+Our interdisciplinary research program in microbial food safety runs in collaboration with US FDA, USDA, state and local government agencies, industry, major US and International Universities.
+Several masters and doctoral students are involved in these research projects.

 The microbial community structure of retail foods available in areas with higher food insecurity and low socioeconomic status (SES) may differ significantly from high SES areas.
 Since the microbial ecology of foods may be associated with the potential presence of pathogens, a comprehensive evaluation of the microbiota of foods sold at retail stores from different SES areas is important to understand the potential risk of getting foodborne illness resulting from consumption of such foods.
 We used Next Generation Sequencing (NGS) of the 16S rRNA genes as well as culture-dependent methods to evaluate the bacterial community of selected foods procured from retail outlets located at different SES areas.
 In addition, metabolic pathways associated with the detected bacterial communities were also inferred from 16S rRNA sequences.
 We found that foods from stores in low SES areas were found to contain higher bacterial counts and a differential microbial composition as compared to stores in high SES areas.
 Our NGS data revealed that foods from low SES area stores contained a different bacterial composition compared to high SES area stores.
 Moreover, microbial metabolic pathways also differed in foods procured from stores in low SES as compared to stores in high SES areas.
 These differences in the microbial composition of foodborne bacteria may expose populations living in different socioeconomic conditions and food access to differential risk of contracting foodborne illness.
 Find our work here: Food Research International 2018; 105:29–40.